tigerfarm/arduino/Altair101/Processor/README.md

 + Each array is an 8 bit data value.
 + Example: altairMem[2] is memory address 2.
 + Address 2 is represented in LEDs as, high byte: 0 000 000 0 (octal: 000), and low byte: 00 000 010 (octal: 002).
-+ If the value of altairMem[2] is three, then the data value is: 00 000 011 (octal: 003).
++ If the value of altairMem[2] is three, then the data binary value is: 00 000 011 (octal: 003).

 The memory management from the Altair 101 front panel,
 + There will be 8 LEDs to display one 8-bit memory data value.